-A wide range of theoretical and experimental studies have been performed in the past and the obtained results significantly increased both the fundamental and quantitative understanding of aerosol particle deliquescence (e.g., Seinfeld and Pandis, 2006; Shchekin et al., 2008, 2013; Hellmuth et al., 2013; Khvorostyanov and Curry, 2014; Hellmuth and Shchekin , 2015; Tang et al., 2019; Peng et al., 2022).
+A wide range of theoretical and experimental studies have been performed in the past, and the results obtained significantly increased both the fundamental and quantitative understanding of aerosol particle deliquescence (e.g., Seinfeld and Pandis, 2006, Chap.
+10.2, pp. 449-461; Shchekin et al., 2008, 2013, Hellmuth et al., 2013, Chap.
+12, pp. 317-347; Khvorostyanov and Curry, 2014, Chap.
+11, pp. 547-575; Hellmuth and Shchekin, 2015; Tang et al., 2019; Peng et al., 2022).
 This holds even for particles with complex chemical composition.
 Most of the experimental investigations have focused on the process itself using various techniques (Tang et al., 2019).
-A majority of experiments were carried out under no-flow conditions.
-Continuous flow type experiments (such as in Wex et al. (2007)) were carried out under laminar flow conditions.
-Few experiments were performed under laminar flow conditions.
-However, the atmosphere is turbulent and turbulent mixing leads to strong fluctuations in temperature, water vapor concentrations, and consequently RH (Siebert et al., 2006; Bodenschatz et al., 2010), which could affect the phase state of deliquescent particles.
+The majority of experiments were carried out under no-flow conditions.
+Continuous-flow-type experiments (such as in Wex et al., 2007) were carried out under laminar flow conditions.
+However, the atmosphere is turbulent, and turbulent mixing leads to strong fluctuations in temperature, water vapor concentrations, and consequently RH (Siebert et al., 2006; Bodenschatz et al., 2010), which could affect the phase state of deliquescent particles.
 To our knowledge, the behavior of deliquescent particles in turbulent humidity fields has not yet been investigated in detail.
-The questions are

-- whether and how turbulent RH fluctuations affect the number of deliquesced particles, and whether or not the number of deliquesced particles is time dependent due to the hysteresis effect. - 50 With the turbulent moist-air wind tunnel LACIS-T (Turbulent Leipzig Aerosol Cloud Interaction Simulator, Niedermeier et al. (2020)), we wanted to address these fundamental questions.
-We performed various experiments for different mean RHs, RH fluctuation intensities as well as residence times, and determined the number fraction of deliquesced particles.
+The questions are whether and how turbulent RH fluctuations affect the number of deliquesced particles and whether or not the number of deliquesced particles is time-dependent due to the hysteresis effect.

+With the turbulent moist-air wind tunnel LACIS-T (Turbulent Leipzig Aerosol Cloud Interaction Simulator, Niedermeier et al., 2020), we wanted to address these fundamental questions.
+We performed various experiments for different mean RHs, RH fluctuation intensities, and residence times and determined the number fraction of deliquesced particles.
 We used size-selected, monodisperse NaCl particles in this study.
-NaCl was chosen as it is an atmospherically relevant substance being, e.g., the main component of sea salt particles (Niedermeier et al., 2008).
-Furthermore, the deliquescence properties of NaCl are - 55 well characterized: The DRH at 15°C, the temperature used in our experiments, is about 75.5% (Seinfeld and Pandis, 2006, Ch.
-10.2.2, pp. 453-454), the temperature dependence of the DRH is weak for NaCl (Seinfeld and Pandis, 2006, Ch.
-10.2.2, pp. 453-454; Khvorostyanov and Curry, 2014, Ch.
-11.4.3, pp. 562-563), and for a given temperature, DRH is constant for particle diameters larger than 100 nm (Bahadur and Russell, 2008).
+NaCl was chosen as it is an atmospherically relevant substance that is, e.g., the main component of sea salt particles (Niedermeier et al., 2008).
+Furthermore, the deliquescence properties of NaCl are well characterized: the DRH at 15 °C, the temperature used in our experiments, is about 75.5 % (Seinfeld and Pandis, 2006, Chap.
+10.2.2, pp. 453- 454); the temperature dependence of the DRH is weak for NaCl (Seinfeld and Pandis, 2006, Chap.
+10.2.2, pp. 453-454; Khvorostyanov and Curry, 2014, Chap.
+11.4.3, pp. 562-563); and for a given temperature, the DRH is constant for particle diameters larger than 100 nm (Bahadur and Russell, 2008).

-The experimental investigations at LACIS-T were accompanied by fluid dynamics simulations performed with OpenFOAM.

-60 These large-eddy simulations (LES) assist in setting up the experiments and aid in interpreting the observations.
+The experimental investigations at LACIS-T were accompanied by fluid dynamics simulations performed with Open-FOAM.
+These large-eddy simulations (LESs) assist in setting up the experiments and aid in interpreting the observations.
 For example, the simulations provide the strength of RH fluctuations that cannot be obtained experimentally.